Azure/acs-engine/docs/dcos.md

 ## Deployment

-Here are the steps to deploy a simple DCOS cluster:
+Here are the steps to deploy a simple DC/OS cluster:

 1. [install acs-engine](acsengine.md#downloading-and-building-acs-engine)
 2. [generate your ssh key](ssh.md#ssh-key-generation)